Keven Schlotterbeck: Career

 Schlotterbeck made his professional debut for SC Freiburg in the Bundesliga on 3 February 2019, coming on as a substitute in the 38th minute for Manuel Gulde in the 2–2 away draw against VfB Stuttgart.

 At the end of the 2019–20 season, Schlotterbeck returned to SC Freiburg after his season-long loan with Union Berlin ended.

+Keven Schlotterbeck was part of the 2021–22 DFB–Pokal campaign, in which his team SC Freiburg reached the final.
+He would be substituted in extra time, playing alongside his brother Nico.
+His team lost 4–2 against RB Leipzig on penalties after a 1–1 draw in regular time.
+He scored his penalty as his team's third penalty taker in the shootout.

 On 2 January 2023, he joined VfL Bochum on loan until the end of the 2022–23 season.

+Upon returning from loan, Schlotterbeck remained on the Freiburg bench in the opening game of the season, and on 22 August 2023 he returned to VfL Bochum on a new season-long loan.

+On 28 June 2024, Schlotterbeck signed a three-year contract with FC Augsburg.